brikis98/fundamentals-of-devops-website/_posts/2025-01-25-authenticate-to-aws-with-iam-identity-center.md

 Alternatively, if you're just using this AWS account for personal learning and testing, you can create a custom user in the directory built into IAM Identity Center itself.
 For the purposes of this tutorial, let's try that out.
-Head over to the [IAM Identity Center Console](https://console.aws.amazon.com/singlesignon) one more time, select Users in the left nav, and click the Add User button:
+Head over to the [IAM Identity Center Console](https://console.aws.amazon.com/singlesignon) one more time, select Users in the left nav, and click the Add User button, as shown in the following image:

 ![IAM Identity Center users](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-users.png)

-On the next page, enter a username, email address, first name, and last name, leave all other settings at their default, and click the Next button:
+On the next page, enter a username, email address, first name, and last name, leave all other settings at their default, as shown below, and click the Next button:

 ![Create an IAM Identity Center user](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-user-details.png)

-On the next page, add the user to the appropriate groups, such as the `admins` group, and click Next:
+On the next page, add the user to the appropriate groups, such as the `admins` group, as shown below, and click Next:

 ![Add the user to the admins group](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-user-assign-groups.png)

 Review the settings on the next page, and if everything looks good, click the "Add user" button.
-After a few seconds, you should get an invitation email to sign-in via your access portal:
+After a few seconds, you should get an invitation email to sign-in via your access portal, as shown in the followin gimage:

 ![Invite email](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-portal-invite-email.png)

 Click the "Accept invitation" button in the email, and follow the on-screen instructions to set a password for your user (make sure to save the password in a secure password manager, such as 1Password or BitWarden), login, and configure an MFA device.
-When you're done with that process, you should be logged into the access portal:
+When you're done with that process, you should be logged into the access portal, as shown in the following image:

 ![Access portal](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-access-portal.png)

-From now on, you can use your IAM Identity Center user (rather than the root user) and this portal to log in to your AWS accounts.
+From now on, you can use your IAM Identity Center user (rather than the root user) and this access portal to log in to your AWS accounts.
 The following two sections describe how to do that.

 ## Authenticate to AWS on the web

 To access your AWS accounts on the web, first, login to your access portal: you should have the URL saved from when you configured IAM Identity Center; alternatively, you can find that URL at the bottom of the invite email from when you created your IAM Identity Center user.
-Once you're logged in, the access portal should show you the list of AWS accounts yo have access to.
-Click the arrow next to one of the accounts, and you should see a link with the name of the permission set you have access to, such as `AdministratorAccess`:
+Once you're logged in, the access portal should show you the list of AWS accounts you have access to.
+Click the arrow next to one of the accounts, and you should see a link with the name of the permission set you have access to, such as `AdministratorAccess`, as shown in the following image:

 ![Seeing the permission set you have access to in an account](/assets/img/resources/authenticate-to-aws-with-iam-identity-center/identity-center-portal-auth-to-account.png)

-Click on the permission set, and AWS will open up a new tab and log you into that AWS account, with those corresponding permissions.
+Click on the permission set you want to use (e.g., `AdministratorAccess`), and AWS will open up a new tab and log you into that AWS account, with those corresponding permissions.
 That's all there is too it!

 ## Authenticate to AWS on the command line